mecid/mecid.github.io/_posts/2022-07-06-background-tasks-in-swiftui.md

 }
 ```

-As you can see in the example above, we the *backgroundTask* modifier to register an app refresh handler.
+As you can see in the example above, we the *backgroundTask* modifier to register an app refresh handler for a particular identifier.
 SwiftUI relies on the new Swift Concurrency feature and allows us to build complex async jobs using the async/await syntax.
 It also fully supports cooperative cancelation, and you can quickly check if your task is out of background runtime using the static *isCancelled* property on the Task type.

 #### URLSession tasks
 Whenever you need a long-running task like downloading a file, you should use an instance of *URLSession* with background configuration.
 In this case, you can handle task suspension and continue your work later.